Brianjanes/QAP1-JavaScript/ReadMe.md

 ```

-## Features

-- Customizable password length
-- Option to include numbers
-- Option to include capital letters
-- Option to include symbols
-- Colorful console output for better readability

 ## Password Best Practices

 While this tool helps you generate random passwords, it's important to follow these best practices for password security:

 - Longer passwords are generally more secure.
-Aim for at least 12 characters, but longer is better.
+Aim for at least 16 characters, but longer is better.
 - Combine lowercase and uppercase letters, numbers, and symbols to increase complexity.
 - Don't use easily guessable information like birthdays, names, or common words.
 - Never reuse passwords across different accounts.
-- Change your passwords periodically, especially for critical accounts.
+- Change your passwords periodically (some say quarterly), especially for critical accounts.
-- Use a reputable password manager to securely store and generate complex passwords.
 - Where possible, enable two-factor authentication for an extra layer of security.

 Remember, while this tool generates random passwords, the security of the password also depends on how it's used and stored.

+Check out [Have I Been Pwned](https://www.haveibeenpwned.com) to see if any of your password have been leaked!

 ## Dependencies